dchenhe/dchenhe.github.io/index.md

 [May 2022] Our paper focusing on dialogue summarization has been submitted to [COLING-2022](https://coling2022.org/), waiting for good news.

-[May 2022] Our paper focusing on dataset of protein design has been submitted to [NIPS-2022](https://nips.cc/), waiting for good news.

-[Feb 2022] Joining AIH Lab in CUHK, working on RNA design and protein design using deep learning method under supervision of [Prof. LI Yu](https://liyu95.com/) and doctor candidate ZhiHang Hu.
+[Feb 2022] Joining AIH Lab in CUHK, working on bioinformatics under the supervision of [Prof. LI Yu](https://liyu95.com/) .

-[Oct 2021] Joining NLP research group in ICAIS Lab in Nanjing University, working on dialogue summarization.
+[Oct 2021] Joining NLP research group in ICAIS Lab in Nanjing University, working on dialogue summarization under the supervision of IEEE Fellow [Prof. WANG Zhongfeng](https://scholar.google.com/citations?user=faC-qekAAAAJ&hl=zh-CN&oi=ao).

 [Aug 2021] Joining the summer camp of NLP held by NanJing University, and being rewared the Best Performance Award for my outstanding academic performance during the summer camp.